TikTok's Sun-Kissed Makeup Hack Divides Opinion & I Can See Why

 @itstherealkimshady THES BEST TIP trust #sunkissedmakeup #blush #blushplacement #terracottablush ♬ original sound - Kim Lloyd

-Kim takes a cream blush stick (Persona DreamStick Cream Blush in Terracotta) and draws a "racoon shape" around her face, starting at the centre of her forehead, leading down to her temple, cheekbone and nose, then all the way across.
+Kim takes a cream blush stick and draws a "racoon shape" around her face, starting at the centre of her forehead, leading down to her temple, cheekbone and nose, then all the way across.
 Sure enough, Kim's skin looks equal parts rosy and bronzed, and the hundreds of comments prove that makeup wearers are sold: "You taught me this and you were SOOO RIGHTTTT!
 It works so well on my freckles!
 Thank you! 🤗🫶🏼😘," wrote one.
 Another commented: "I saw you do this a year ago and quite frankly I’ve never had my makeup look so good."

 Advertisement